johnmeehan/Reporter/README.md

 - [x] This page should allow the user to set what columns display in the table based on the fields available in ElasticSearch.

-- [x] All times in the csv are in UTC, they should display in Mountain Time and the format:
+- [x] All times in the csv are in UTC,

-December 2, 1986
+- [x] They should display in Mountain Time and the format: December 2, 1986